amitxv/PC-Tuning/docs/physical-setup.md

 ## Minimize Interference

-- Move devices that produce interference such as radios, cellphones, routers and more away from your setup as they have the potential to increase latency due to unwanted behavior of electrical components
+- Move devices that produce interference such as radios, cell phones, routers and more away from your setup as they have the potential to increase latency due to unwanted behavior of electrical components

 - Always favor wired over cordless.
-Wireless devices also tend to implement aggressive power saving for a longer battery life
+Wireless devices also tend to implement aggressive power-saving for a longer battery life

 - Ensure that there is a moderate amount of space between all cables to reduce the risk of [coupling](https://en.wikipedia.org/wiki/Coupling_(electronics))